-Principal Investigator: Professor John Edmunds, London School of Hygiene and Tropical Medicine
+Principal Investigator: John Edmunds, London School of Hygiene and Tropical Medicine

-This project intends to fit mathematical and statistical models to the epidemiological and clinical data that are being collected and collated by partner agencies.
-In doing so, it will track changes in the epidemiology; analyse the impact of different countermeasures; and estimate the impact of different approaches to treat patients and control the epidemic.
+The study aimed to fit mathematical and statistical models to the epidemiological and clinical data that were being collected and collated by partner agencies during the 2014 Ebola outbreak in West Africa.
+In doing so, it has helped track changes in the epidemiology; analyse the impact of different countermeasures; and estimated the impact of different approaches to treat patients and control the epidemic.

 In August 2014, the Ebola Outbreak in West Africa was declared an International Health Emergency by WHO and within a couple of weeks ELRHA launched a rapid-response call for research to combat the crisis.
 The UK Department for International Development (DFID), the Wellcome Trust and ELRHA opened a special funding window through the Research for Health in Humanitarian Crises (R2HC) programme.

 The aim of this emergency call was both to produce robust research findings that could contribute to the effectiveness of the response to the current outbreak and help to draw lessons for future outbreaks of Ebola and other communicable diseases.
 The projects funded will strengthen the evidence base for the Ebola response in topics ranging from diagnostics to anthropology, surveillance and disease control.

 You are seeing this because you are using a browser that is not supported.
 The Elrha website is built using modern technology and standards.
 We recommend upgrading your browser with one of the following to properly view our website:Windows

 Please note that this is not an exhaustive list of browsers.
 We also do not intend to recommend a particular manufacturer's browser over another's; only to suggest upgrading to a browser version that is compliant with current standards to give you the best and most secure browsing experience.